dparedesh/electron-charge-misid/README.md

 The procedure can be done for every physical process, i.e. $Z+jets$  and $t\bar t+jets$.

+### Charge flip rates for different dependencies

+The ratios of the charge flip rates as a function of $|\eta|$, $p_\text{T}$, and parametrized on the different dependencies can be obtained with the macro:

+    ComputeDependencies.C

+This macro will output the plot for every variable for which the dependency wants to be study.
+It needs as input the rates previosly calculated.

+### Charge flip rates from different physics processes

+The ratios of the charge flip rates for $Z+jets$  and $t\bar t+jets$ as a function of $|\eta|$ and $p_\text{T}$ are obtained with the following macro:

+    CompareProcesses.C

+It needs as input the rates previosly calculated for every process.

 ## Validation of the charge misidentification rates

 The charge flip rates obtained previously are validated by comparing the number of same-sign events with the number of *weighted* opposite-sign events.
 Ideally, this is done by comparing the distributions of the different variables used in the analysis.
 As the samples size can be huge, the most effective way to do this is with parallel jobs.